-The electric grill is fast becoming the healthy and clean alternative to gas and propane grills.
-This type of grill is hugely versatile and the best electric grills can be used inside and outside.
+The electric grill is fast becoming a healthy and clean alternative to gas and propane grills.
+This type of grill is versatile and can be used inside and outside.
 This means that your BBQ is never going to be rained off!
 Some have removable stands and wheels for easy transportation.

 Electric grills require little input from you.
 You just pop the food onto the grilling plates and let it do the rest.
 Many have temperature gauges and some even have adjustable heat controls.
 When the cooking is over, it is often possible to remove the cooking plates for easy cleaning and some are dishwasher-safe.
 There is no ash to clear away and no dangerous flare-ups to worry about.
 To help you decide which would be the best electric grill for your home, here is our useful guide.